andrelandgraf/react-datalist-input/README.md

 ## Feedback

 Feel free to get inspired and more importantly please provide [your feedback](https://github.com/andrelandgraf/react-datalist-input/issues) on structure and style.

+### Using Gatsby or Next.js?

+This component is not compatible with server-side rendering since it has css bundled with it.

+I created a plain version of this package without css.
+Find more information [here](https://www.npmjs.com/package/plain-react-datalist-input).

 ## Installation